16 Weight Training Tips for Men Over 50

 Another reason guys jump from one routine to another is simply because they don’t know what to do.
 If you’re not experienced in the gym, or you’ve been out of the game for a while, it can be overwhelming.

->

-> That’s why I came up with my 28 Day Transformation Program.
+That’s why I came up with my 28 Days to Shredded program.
 Your diet, training routine and supplementation routine are all laid out in plain English, so you don’t have to think about it.

->

-> All you need to do is show up and do the work.
+All you need to do is show up and do the work.
 Obviously, I can’t help you with that part – but if you do follow the program, I promise you’ll get results.
 Want proof?
 Check out Chris’ results below.

 #13 View training as part of your anti-aging strategy